Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Color and Picture in Message Box

-The Field Name text is underlined and field values (old and new) are displayed in different colors.
-Company-Logo is displayed above the message text.
+The field name is underlined, and the old and new values are displayed in different colors.
+Additionally, the company logo appears above the message text.

 A Quick Demo